Tiffany-Bergett/Data_projects_TripleTen/Zomato/README.md

 # File Title: Zomato.TB.pbix

 This was my Final project for the TripleTen Business Intelligence Analytics Program.
 It was an independent project designed to showcase what I have learned throughout the TripleTen Program.
+The purpose was to complete the Zomato onboarding project to showcase analytical skills to the mock company.

 [<img src="https://github.com/Tiffany-Bergett/Data_projects_TripleTen/blob/main/Images/Project7Pic.png" alt="First Dashboard">](https://www.loom.com/share/d29a87fb973846829433f6dcf9a91a5b?sid=add8ee32-42ac-48d2-9af6-049f9e8dac77)